 Mormons in Transition Email Support Group (MIT-Talk)

 If you still believe Jesus has the answers, but you're not sure the Mormon church does, this online forum is a place to explore biblical alternatives with other former Mormons, ex-Mormons and questioning Mormons in a supportive atmosphere.
-MIT-Talk works very simply: anyone who "subscribes" to the group gets all email sent by other members.
-If you only "listen in," your email address and identity will be unknown to all other subscribers.
-If you post messages, others subscribers will see your email address, but will not know your name unless you choose to use it at the end of your messages.
+MIT-Talk works very simply: anyone who "subscribes" to the forum gets access to the forum posts made by members.
+If you only "listen in," you can read the posts and your email address and identity will be unknown to all other members.
+If you post messages, others members will see your account name and profile picture, but will not know your name unless you choose to use it at the end of your messages.
 This is a FREE service.
 There is no cost or obligation of any kind, and you can unsubscribe yourself at any time.

 Advantages